Facilitating Lengthy Tasks

 California DMV Online Appointment System Redesign

 The redesign of the California DMV online appointment system aims to facilitate the user journey and the users are able to schedule office visit appointments as smooth as possible.
 It was a 4 week individual project for Product Design Studio at UC Berkeley School of Information in the fall of 2018.

+The following objectives were given by the instructor.
 This project was specifically asked to focus more on the design execution, so assumptions for user research were acceptable.